SPFxHeroes/J.A.R.B.I.S.-Labs/Lab13/README.md

     },
    ```

-   > The `developer` section is how you can identify who wrote the solution.
+   > The `developer` section is how you can identify who wrote the app.
 It is used by the **SharePoint Store**, where you can publish and sell your web parts to other organizations.
    >
    > Even if you only plan to promote your web parts within your organization, we recommend that you always take the time to update the `developer` property.